Diffraction Aided Wireless Positioning: Asymptotic Techniques To Model Diffraction

 \subsection{3D Edge Diffraction for a Half Plane}

-In this section, we aim to derive closed form expressions for both the the path length and the electric field strength of the signal propagation due to diffraction from an edge.
+In this section, we aim to derive closed form expressions for both the path length and the electric field strength of the signal propagation due to diffraction from an edge.
 Consider Fig.\,\ref{fig_GTD_half_plane}; we have a perfectly conducting half-plane at $Y=0$ whose edge is a distance $z_e$ from the origin and parallel to the X-axis.
 Note that the edge itself is considered to be infinite in length; however, in practice, a finite length corresponding to several wavelengths is sufficient.
-The source is at point $A$, the observation is at point $B$, and both these points are located on different sides of the half-plane.
-The path the diffraction electric field follows is along ray $AQ_e$ and then $Q_eB$ such that the point $Q_e$ lies on the diffracting edge.
-The location of the point $Q_e$ on the edge is such that the distance $AQ_eB$ is minimized.
+The source is at point $\bm{X}_a$, the observation is at point $\bm{\alpha}$, and both these points are located on different sides of the half-plane.
+The path the diffraction electric field follows is along ray $\bm{X_a}\bm{Q_e}$ and then $\bm{Q_e}\bm{\alpha}$ such that the point $\bm{Q_e}$ lies on the diffracting edge.
+The location of the point $\bm{Q_e}$ on the edge is such that the geometrical distance $\bm{X_aQ_e\alpha}$ is minimized.
 This is known as Fermat's principle of least time \cite{born2013principles}.
-Therefore, the location of the diffraction point $Q_e$ is ultimately dependent on both the relative position of the source and observation point with respect to the diffracting edge.
-Fermat's principle can also be shown equivalent to the diffraction law \cite{namara1990introduction, balanis2012advanced}, and we use this to derive a closed-form expression of the path length $AQ_eB$.
+Therefore, the location of the diffraction point $\bm{Q_e}$ is ultimately dependent on both the relative position of the source and observation point with respect to the diffracting edge.
+Fermat's principle can also be shown equivalent to the diffraction law \cite{namara1990introduction, balanis2012advanced}, and we use this to derive a closed-form expression of the path length specified by the geometrical distance $\bm{X_aQ_e\alpha}$.
 The diffraction law predicts that the incident ray on an edge leads to a cone of diffracted rays.
-This cone has been observed under certain conditions \cite{rahmat2007keller} and is referred to as the Keller cone. {\em Pallaprolu et al.} \cite{anurag_radarconfgtd, pallaprolu2022wiffract} demonstrated imaging of edges by observing conic sections formed by the intersection of the Keller cones and the receive side planar antenna arrays.
-In terms of the diffraction law, the location of the tip of the Keller cone $Q_e$ is dependent on the relative location of the source point A and observation point B with respect to the edge.
-Next, we choose the diffracted ray on this Keller cone that passes through the observation point $B$.
-Hence, $AQ_eB$ represents the path followed by the diffracted field to reach point $B$.
+This cone has been observed under certain conditions \cite{rahmat2007keller} and is referred to as the Keller cone.
+In terms of the diffraction law, the location of the tip of the Keller cone $\bm{Q_e}$ is dependent on the relative location of the source point $\bm{X_a}$ and observation point $\bm{\alpha}$ with respect to the edge.
+Next, we choose the diffracted ray on this Keller cone that passes through the observation point $\bm{\alpha}$.
+Hence, $\bm{X_aQ_e\alpha}$ represents the path followed by the diffracted field to reach point $\bm{\alpha}$.